Affine RSK correspondence and crystals of level zero extremal weight modules: Introduction

 In this paper we show that the affine RS correspondence in \cite{CPY} can be naturally extended to a bijection on the set of generalized affine permutations, which also admits an isomorphism of affine crystals.

 Let $m$ and $n$ be positive integers greater than $1$.
-Let $\wh{\M}_{m\times n}$ be the set of matrices $A = (a_{ij})_{i,j \in \Z}$ with non-negative integral entries such that $a_{i+m j+n} = a_{ij}$ for all $i,j\in\Z$, and for each $j$, $a_{ij}=0$ except for finitely many $i$'s.
+Let $\wh{\M}_{m\times n}$ be the set of matrices $A = (a_{ij})_{i,j \in \Z}$ with non-negative integral entries such that $a_{{i+m\, j+n}} = a_{ij}$ for all $i,j\in\Z$, and for each $j$, $a_{ij}=0$ except for finitely many $i$'s.
 We show that there exists a bijection

-where the union is over the partitions $\la$ with length no more than $\min\{m,n\}$, $CSST_{[m]}(\la)$ is the set of column semistandard tableaux of shape $\la$ with entries from $1$ to $m$, and $\mc{B}_n(\la)$ is the crystal of an extremal weight module of type $A_{n-1}^{(1)}$ with extremal weight corresponding to $\la$ \cite{Kas94'}.
+Here the union is over the partitions $\la$ with length no more than $\min\{m,n\}$, $CSST_{[m]}(\la)$ is the set of column semistandard tableaux of shape $\la$ with entries from $1$ to $m$, and $\mc{B}_n(\la)$ is the set of tableaux of shape $\la$ with entries in $\Z$, whose rectangular subtableaux are semistandard when $\la$ is decomposed into rectangles along its columns.
 The bijection is also well-defined when $m=1$ or $n=1$.

 The bijection $\kappa$ recovers the affine RS correspondence in \cite{CPY} after a suitable standardization.
-One key observation is that the dominance condition on $\rho$ in \cite{CPY} fits nicely into the description of connected components in $\mc{B}_n(\la)$, and hence gives the image of $\kappa$ as in \eqref{eq:affRSK}.
+A key observation is that the dominance condition on $\rho$ in \cite{CPY} fits nicely into description of the connected components in $\mc{B}_n(\la)$, and hence gives the image of $\kappa$ as in \eqref{eq:affRSK}.

+We next consider an affine crystal structure related to \eqref{eq:affRSK}.
+We see that $CSST_{[m]}(\la)$ can be viewed as a finite affine crystal of type $A_{m-1}^{(1)}$ isomorphic to the tensor product of Kirillov-Reshetikhin crystals corresponding to fundamental representations (see, for example, \cite{FSO} and reference therein).
+Also, $\mc{B}_n(\la)$ has a structure of $A_{n-1}^{(1)}$-crystal isomorphic to the crystal of an extremal weight module associated to the {level-zero} extremal weight corresponding to $\la$ \cite{Kas94',Kas02}.
+It is shown in \cite{I} using the theory of semi-infinite LS paths \cite{INS}, but an elementary and self-contained proof of this isomorphism for $\mc{B}(\la)$ is given in this paper.
+On the other hand, we consider two affine crystal structures of types $A_{m-1}^{(1)}$ and $A_{n-1}^{(1)}$ on $\wh{\M}_{m\times n}$, where the Kashiwara operators for $A_{m-1}^{(1)}$ commute with those for $A_{n-1}^{(1)}$.
+We expect that the affine crystal structures on $\wh{\M}_{m\times n}$ coincides with the ones in \cite{Lu99}.